floooh/v6502r/src/res/help_assembler.md

 The generated binary code can be saved to the host through the 'File => Save BIN/PRG' menu item.
 The file format is very simple: 2 bytes start address in little endian format, followed by the actual program bytes.

-# 6502 Addressing Modes
+# Addressing Modes

-Addressing modes have the following syntax (using the LDA instruction as example)
+The 6502 addressing modes have the following syntax (using the LDA instruction as example)

 - Immediate:            LDA #10
 - Zero Page:            LDA $20